peakflames/mogzi/README.md

 ### Upcoming Tools
 - `list_code_definition_names` - Extract code structure and definitions
 - `mcp_tools` - Model Context Protocol support for external integrations

+## Contributing 🤝

+To contribute to the project, start with our [Contributing Guide](CONTRIBUTING.md) to learn the basics.
+You can also join our [Discord](https://discord.gg/tHMYPCyY) to chat with other contributors in the `#contributors` channel.

 ## Copyright ©️